Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 Task conditions | T1 | Show what condition the task in | 1.0 | In this field, the employers and employees can switch between task conditions

 ## Reports
+This is questionnaire where users can explain their opinion about the application:

+1. Are you satisfied with this application?
+2. Will you change something?
+3. What kind of mark  are you rating this application?
+4. Would you recommend to other companies?

 ## Glossary